dxw/tech-team-rfcs/rfc-087-use-libraries-where-possible.md

 ### Quality and Reliability

 We SHOULD only use dependencies that are maintained, trustworthy, and of a decent quality.

 It is nigh-impossible for us to inspect the source code of all our dependencies, however, so developer MAY use proxy measures to judge this.
+Libraries.io uses a rating system called [SourceRank](https://docs.libraries.io/overview#sourcerank) which defines a good set of proxy measures, such as:

+- Are dependencies kept up to date?
+- Has the project had a release in the last 6 months?
+- Is the project more than 6 months old?
+- How many contributors does it have?
+- Does it use semantic versioning?

-[Libraries.io](https://libraries.io) is an excellent source of this information.
-It shows a number of statistics for libraries across many languages.
+A developer MAY assess these sort of things manually, but SHOULD check the published SourceRank score on  [Libraries.io](https://libraries.io) as an overview.
+The website shows a number of statistics for libraries across many languages.
 For an example, see the entry for [indefinite] (https://libraries.io/npm/indefinite).

+SourceRank scores range from 0 to 30.
+The lower this value, the more wary we should be about acquiring a dependency.
+There is no defined cutoff for quality, but packages rating below **15** should be inspected a little more carefully, and packages below **10** should probably be considered unreliable.

+As well as SourceRank measured factors, developers MAY also wish to look at:

+- Do the maintainers respond to issues?
+- Are there long-running open PRs?

 Developers need only make this quality assessment on *direct* dependencies; it is not an effective use of time to check the quality of dependencies of our dependencies, unless